gshirato/twitter-API-Aframe/README.md

 # Project name: Twitter Cosmos

-Do you want to know:
+When you are using twitter, you may be wondering:
 Is this hashtag filled with positive tweets or negative ones ?
 Might it be influential or just tweeted by anonymous people ?

-You can visualize them by creating an universe of the hashtag !
+You can visualize them by creating an universe of the tweets !

 ## 🌍 Installation